yuyatinnefeld/prometheus/PCA/exam-mock.md

 ### Recording & Alerting & Dashboarding (18%)
+- Is there a way to deactivate a specific route in Alertmanager for a specific time frame?
 - What is considered a best practice when it comes to alerting in monitoring systems: focusing on alerting based on symptoms or alerting based on causes?
 - What is the meaning of "alert symptoms" and "alert causes" in the context of monitoring systems like Prometheus?
 - Which aspect, symptoms or causes, is more visible to customers in the context of an issue?